Generic Name: memantine hydrochloride

 No dosage adjustment is needed in patients with mild or moderate renal impairment.
 A dosage reduction is recommended in patients with severe renal impairment [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].

 No dosage adjustment is needed in patients with mild or moderate hepatic impairment.
-Memantine hydrochloride should be administered with caution to patients with severe hepatic impairment [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].
+Memantine hydrochloride tablet should be administered with caution to patients with severe hepatic impairment [see Dosage and Administration (2) and Clinical Pharmacology (12.3)].

 Signs and symptoms most often accompanying memantine overdosage in clinical trials and from worldwide marketing experience, alone or in combination with other drugs and/or alcohol, include agitation, asthenia, bradycardia, confusion, coma, dizziness, ECG changes, increased blood pressure, lethargy, loss of consciousness, psychosis, restlessness, slowed movement, somnolence, stupor, unsteady gait, visual hallucinations, vertigo, vomiting, and weakness.
 The largest known ingestion of memantine worldwide was 2 grams in a patient who took memantine in conjunction with unspecified antidiabetic medications.
 The patient experienced coma, diplopia, and agitation, but subsequently recovered.
 Fatal outcome has been very rarely reported with memantine, and the relationship to memantine was unclear.